jorgenem/kshell_public/README.md

   ```
   bash Miniconda3-latest-MacOSX-x86_64.sh
   ```
   Accept the ToS.
 Choose all default settings except when the installer asks if it should initialize by running conda init.
 Choose yes.
+Remember to close and re-open your terminal session for the conda installation to function properly.
 If you have trouble with initializing conda, for example
   ```
   > conda
   conda: command not found